Effects of quantum deformation on the Jaynes-Cummings and anti-Jaynes-Cummings models: The -JC and the -AJC models

 we can write Eq. \eqref{eq:diracdef} as

-In general, non-commutative Hamiltonians should be addressed by employing the Seiberg-Witten transformation, as discussed in \cite{EPJP.134.332.2019}.
+In general, noncommutative Hamiltonians should be addressed by employing the Seiberg-Witten transformation, as discussed in \cite{EPJP.134.332.2019}.
 However, the gauge in Eq. \eqref{eq:gauge} leads to a commutative Hamiltonian and, consequently, we do not need to deal with the Seiberg-Witten transformation here.
-Nevertheless, the above equation is quite complicated to be solved without using some sort of approximation.
-A common approach \cite{PLB.318.613.1993} to solve it is recognize the first term in parentheses as the undeformed Hamiltonian (see Eq. \eqref{eq:dirac21}), and iterate it only keeping terms up to $O(\epsilon)$, leading to
+Nevertheless, the above equation is quite complicated to solve without using some sort of approximation.
+A common approach \cite{PLB.318.613.1993} to solve it is to recognize the first term in parentheses as the undeformed Hamiltonian [see Eq. \eqref{eq:dirac21}], and iterate it only keeping terms up to $O(\epsilon)$, leading to

 with

 Equation \eqref{eq:kappaDO} defines the (2+1) $\kappa$-Dirac oscillator \cite{PLB.738.44.2014}.

 We now proceed by employing the same reasoning used in the previous section.
 Thus using the representation of the $\gamma$ matrices as in Eq. \eqref{eq:mset}, considering a two-component spinor and also introducing the chiral creation and annihilation operators, the deformed Hamiltonian $H_{\epsilon}^{\pm}$ can be written as